jakblak/MEAN-Projects/README.md

 - add Polyvore/Instagram to scrapes
 - create Admin area
 - Profile page  -  link comment posts + Looks to user
+- - - $hide is not defined, on Add Look gets pushed to the bottom
 - - add AWS for image uploads/scrapes
 - *PAGES*
 - Main   =  All Looks (ui-grid), Add Look button (modal), Filter options